NillionNetwork/nillion-docs/docs/js-client-hooks-permissions.md

 ```

 ### useNilOverwritePermissions

-To overwrite  your permissions for a storage value, you can use these various [functions](export class ValuesPermissionsBuilder {) with the `ValuesPermissionsBuilder` builder.
-In the below example, it overwrites it to the static `default`.
+To overwrite  your permissions for a storage value, you can use these various [functions](https://github.com/NillionNetwork/client-ts/blob/main/client-vms/src/types/values-permissions.ts#L72) with the `ValuesPermissionsBuilder` builder.
+In the below example, it overwrites it to the static `default.

 ```ts reference showGithubLink
 https://github.com/NillionNetwork/client-ts/blob/main/examples-nextjs/app/components/overwrite-permissions.tsx